KDE/websites-docs-plasma-mobile-org/KirigamiTutorial.rst

         mainModel.append({"firstname": "Kate", "lastname": "Adams", "cellphone": "6300000005", "email" : "kate-adams@example.com", "photo": "qrc:/konqi.jpg"});
     }

-Since we have a ready-to-present data model, let's proceed to defining a delegate that will be responsible for displaying the data.
+The model part of our implementation is ready.
+Let's proceed to defining a delegate that will be responsible for displaying the data.
 So, we add the below code to the main.qml page, just after the Component.onCompleted definition:

 ::